Patentability An Introduction:

 - The invention must be a patentable subject matter.
 Patent systems worldwide have a list of patentable and unpatentable subject matter.
 Therefore, the invention must exist in the list of patentable subject matter.

-- The invention must be It must not be already known to the public anywhere in the world.
+- The invention must be novel.
+It must not be already known to the public anywhere in the world.

 - The invention must not be obvious to the person skilled in the art, i.e. the invention must be different from what a person skilled in the art can do OR the invention should have substantial improvement/technical advance over the existing prior art or have economic significance, or both.

 - The invention must have some utility or industrial application.
-It must also be useful to society i.e. the invention needs to be able to be used or made in any kind of industry.
+It must also be useful to the society i.e. the invention needs to be able to be used or made in any kind of industry.

 So, a patentability search is conducted on an invention to check all the above substantive conditions.